 Improved Test Scores: Active students scored higher on standardized tests.

-Improved Behavior: Disciplinary action among students and suspensions decreased by 50-60% when PE is offered for 5 days per week.
+Improved Behavior: Disciplinary action among students and suspensions decreased by 50-60% when PE was offered for 5 days per week.

 Improved Health: Regular physical activity led to better health, fewer diseases and improved mental health.